katiestar99/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 on byte strings at the borders, so there are fewer variables that need bytes than text.

-Import Ansible's bundled Python ``six`` library
+Import Assible's bundled Python ``six`` library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The third-party Python `six <https://pypi.org/project/six/>`_ library exists to help projects create code that runs on both Python 2 and Python 3.
-Ansible includes a version of the library in module_utils so that other modules can use it without requiring that it is installed on the remote system.
+Assible includes a version of the library in module_utils so that other modules can use it without requiring that it is installed on the remote system.
 To make use of it, import it like this:

 .. code-block:: python

-    from ansible.module_utils import six
+    from assible.module_utils import six

-.. note:: Ansible can also use a system copy of six
+.. note:: Assible can also use a system copy of six

-    Ansible will use a system copy of six if the system copy is a later version than the one Ansible bundles.
+    Assible will use a system copy of six if the system copy is a later version than the one Assible bundles.

 Handle exceptions with ``as``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^